 This LLM program is primarily for graduates of law schools outside the U.S. This year's students are from Argentina, China, France, Germany, India, Italy, Japan, Nicaragua, Russia, Saudi Arabia, Taiwan, Thailand and the United Kingdom.
 There are two required courses: (1) Introduction to American Law, and (2) American Legal Research and Writing for Foreign Lawyers.
 Otherwise, students are free to select courses from the JD curriculum, concentrating their studies in any area of special interest or taking a broad range of courses.
-The only courses closed to LLM students are those which are required for JD graduation.
 Students must complete 24 units in one academic year from August to May.

 Founded in 1920, Loyola is one of the largest law schools in the United States.
-In recent years, Loyola has ranked as high as #51 overall in the United States by U.S. News & World Report.
-This year, Loyola is ranked #4 overall in Southern California, #6 in the United States for its part-time program (out of 82 such programs), #6 for Trial Advocacy and #7 for Tax Law.
-The Princeton Review ranks Loyola #8 for Best Environment for Minority Students and #9 for Best Professors.
+In recent years, Loyola has ranked as high as #51 overall in the United States by U.S. News & World Report (2013).
+This year, Loyola is ranked #5 overall in Southern California, #5 in the United States for its part-time program (out of 83 such programs), #6 for Trial Advocacy and #14 for Tax Law.
+The Princeton Review ranks Loyola #7 for Best Environment for Minority Students and #7 for Best Professors.
 Loyola has the most alumni honored in Super Lawyers’ Southern California Top 100 List and Top 50 Women List.

 - Our LLM students may do externships for academic credit.